mrahbari/lynxion-ets/README.md

 ## 🏆 System Status

-The lynxion-ets system is now fully validated and production-ready:
+The lynxion-ets system is now fully validated and production-ready with enhanced capabilities:

 - ✅ Complete WFO pipeline with 90/30/30 windows
 - ✅ Data resampling: 1m → 5m/15m/30m/1h with zero-drift methodology